 This kind of lease often favors the landlord

-A triple net lease is a commercial lease in which the tenant is pretty much responsible for paying everything.
-They pay all or part of the taxes, insurance, and maintenance associated with the use of the property.
-These fees are paid in addition to the tenant's regular or base monthly rent.
-This type of arrangement is also known as a "net-net-net" or NNN lease.
+A triple net lease is a commercial lease in which the tenant is pretty much responsible for paying everything associated with the property.
+You pay the taxes, insurance, and maintenance costs for the building, in addition to the base monthly rent.
+This type of arrangement is also known as a net-net-net or NNN lease.

 When you enter into a triple net lease, you're effectively paying the costs of owning a property that you don't in fact own.
-You'll pay real estate taxes on someone else's real estate.
-You'll pay to insure their property against fire or other damage, and you'll pay to keep it up to code and safe for you, your clients, and customers.
+You'll pay real estate taxes on someone else's commercial real estate.
+You'll pay to insure their property against fire or other damage, and you'll pay to keep it up to code and safe for you and your clients or customers.

 The Bottom Line

 Triple net leases almost always favor the landlord, and you should carefully negotiate them to try to limit how much your overall payments can increase each year.
 You may be able to keep the property owner responsible for certain big-ticket maintenance items—for example, a new roof.

 Hire an inspector to examine the property to determine what shape it's in, what repairs may come due during the term of the lease, and how much they will cost.
 And ask an attorney with expertise in this area to help you negotiate and review the final contract.